Get Tech Tips

 You can make a small set of vinyl tubing tools to attach to some PVC and a shop vac.
 Vinyl tubing allows you to see what you’re sucking up, so you can tell if you’re making progress.
 You can also reach those channels with bottle brushes (or zip ties and thermostat wire).
 When you use those materials, you may want to run water while you clean those small channels.
 Water will force all the buildup to the front while you work.

 Grime builds up quickly in small channels and coils.
 Thoroughly cleaning them will spare you trouble later.

 Take note of the drain’s setup within the unit

 Before cleaning a drain, you will want to analyze the drain and its parts.
 Consider the setup of the air handler, fan coil, furnace, and case coil.
 See if you can answer the following questions about the unit:

-Ensuring that everything is anchored in place and able to handle the weight of the water is crucial.
+It's vital to ensure that everything is anchored in place and able to handle the weight of the water.
 The drain setup’s structural integrity will affect the drain’s function, so it’s always a good idea to check that the drain can handle overflow and perform its necessary job.

 Consider if you’re working with a communal (common) drain system

 In communal (common) drain systems, several HVAC units lead to a single common drain.
-A backed-up common drain is going to have a different set of consequences than a single obstructed dedicated drain.
-More drains are going to be affected by blockages, and they will suffer the consequences of careless cleaning practices.
+A backed-up common drain will have a different set of consequences than a single obstructed dedicated drain.
+More drains will be affected by blockages, and they will suffer the consequences of careless cleaning practices.